rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 layout: layouts/grants.njk
 title: Community Grants Program Project Grants
 name: Project Grants
-description: Awards made to individuals, groups, and organizations for discrete pieces of work in the range of $1,000 to $20,000.
+description: Awards made to individuals, groups, and organizations for discrete pieces of work in the range of $2,500 to $15,000.
 The budget for Project Grants is $350,000 in 2022.
-There will be two application windows – one in April and one in October – awarding $175,000 in each.
-The April application window is now closed.
-The initial group of Project Grant awards will be announced in June 2022.
+There are two application windows – one in April and one in October – awarding $175,000 in each.
+The April application window is now closed and the initial group of Project Grant awards was announced in June 2022.
+The second application window for 2022 opens on 3rd October 2022.
 date: 2022-04-01
 tags:
    - community grants program